 Classical Supply Chain:

 A classical supply chain consists of many stages, for example: customers, retailers, wholesalers/distributors, manufacturers, components/raw material providers.
 Each stage does not necessarily need to be mentioned in a supply chain.
 The look of supply chain should solely depend on customer needs and the roles of each stage involved.

 Supply chain in organizations comprises all functions of accepting and meeting clients’ needs, such as product development, distribution, marketing, finance, operations, customer service and many others.

 It is dynamic, it contains continuous flow of product, funds and information between various stages.

 The initial purpose of any supply chain is to meet customers’ needs and simultaneously gain profits for the business.
 These activities usually start with a customer order and finish with a paid purchase by a satisfied client.

-Whatever part of the supply chain you choose to work with, remember to visualize how it all works.
+Whatever part of the it, you choose to work with, remember to visualize how it all works.
 It will help you improve your business at each stage and your customers will always come back to you.